Blog: No room for small talk

 I actually found this quite funny in some ways and very interesting.

 Culturally, we British love to talk about the weather, we love to talk about what we did at the weekend, we love to talk about anything really in order to have a dress rehearsal discussion prior to actually talking about the main agenda item!
-My experience of working with Belarusian’s has meant that I have every day access to working with super people from a slightly different culture, who don’t share the same enthusiasm for small talk and would much prefer to get straight to the point.
+My experience of working with other team members has meant that I have every day access to working with super people from a slightly different culture, who don’t share the same enthusiasm for small talk and would much prefer to get straight to the point.

 Getting straight to the point – is it a bad thing or not?
 Interesting……